 Skills required to play the game: Catching Throwing Fielding Batting Base Running

-Rules of the game: - Fielders may not block the base paths, unless attempting to make a play of a ground/fly ball. - First basemen will use the inside base when making a play. - 3 outs or 10 run max per inning. - Not sure on a call?
+Rules of the game: - Fielders may not block the base paths, unless attempting to make a play of a ground/fly ball. - Infielders will use the Basket when making a play. - 3 outs or 10 run max per inning. - Not sure on a call?
 The advantage goes to the runner. - All pitches will be underhand with a 6-12 foot arch. - Strikes will be a ball that is swung at. - Strikes outs will be a third swing and a miss or a ball that hits the plate or extended mat behind the plate. - NO THROWING THE BAT!
 (Automatic OUT!) - Follow the batting order (LINE-UP) - if batting out of order is discovered the batter will automatically be called out. - Fly out is a ball that is caught when hit in the air.
-If the ball is caught off the wall/ceiling it is considered an out. - Runners trying to score at home will use the Stripped Safety Line for scoring a run NOT Home Plate! - NO leading off or stealing. - NO diving or sliding into a base. - Foul Ball is a ball that is hit into another field/diamond. - You may tag a runner anytime they are off the base below the shoulders.
+If the ball is caught off the wall/ceiling it is considered an out. - NO leading off or stealing. - NO diving or sliding into a base. - Foul Ball is a ball that is hit into another field/diamond. - You may tag a runner anytime they are off the base below the shoulders. - If the ball hits a runner between the bases they are out.

 Cues for throwing the ball: 1.
 Ball in throwing hand behind the ear 2.
 Step in opposition 3.
 Throw to a target - the chest of a teammate 4.
 Follow through to target.